Schaffhausen: Topography

 In 1947 it merged with the former municipality of Buchthalen.
 Its area expanded again in 1964 when Herblingen was absorbed and for a third time in 2009 when Hemmental joined the municipality.

-Schaffhausen shares an international border with the German village of Büsingen am Hochrhein, an exclave entirely surrounded by Switzerland.
+Schaffhausen shares an international border with the German village of Büsingen am Hochrhein, an enclave entirely surrounded by Switzerland.

 Climate

 Schaffhausen has an average of 122.5 days of rain or snow per year and on average receives 907 mm of precipitation.
 The wettest month is July during which time Schaffhausen receives an average of 95 mm of rain.
 During this month there is precipitation for an average of 11.3 days.
 The driest month of the year is February with an average of 59 mm of precipitation over 8.4 days.

 Politics

 Government

 The City Council (de: Stadtrat) constitutes the executive government of the town of Schaffhausen and operates as a collegiate authority.
 It is composed of five councilors (Stadtrat/Stadträtin), each presiding over a department (Referat), which each consists of several administrative districts.
 The president of the executive department acts as mayor (Stadtpräsident(in)).
-In the mandate period January 2017 – December 2020 (Amtsdauer) the City Council is presided by Stadtpräsident Peter Neukomm.
+In the mandate period January 2025 – December 2028 (Amtsdauer) the City Council is presided by Stadtpräsident Peter Neukomm.
 Departmental tasks, coordination measures and implementation of laws decreed by the Grand City Council (parliament) are carried by the City Council.
 The regular election of the City Council by any inhabitant valid to vote is held every four years.
 Any resident of Schaffhausen allowed to vote can be elected as a member of the City Council.
 The mayor is elected as such as well by public election while the heads of the other directorates are assigned by the collegiate.
 The mayor as well as the delegates are elected by means of a system of Majorz.

-As of 2025, Schaffhausen's City Council is made up of one representative of the SP (Social Democratic Party, who is also the mayor), one representative of the AL (Alternative List), one of the FDP (The Liberals), one of the SVP (Swiss People's Party), and one of the GLP (Green Liberal Party), giving the right parties a majority of three out of five seats.
-The last regular election was held on 28 August 2016.
+As of 2025, Schaffhausen's City Council is made up of two representative of the SP (Social Democratic Party), of who one is also the mayor, one of the FDP (The Liberals), one of the SVP (Swiss People's Party), one of the GLP (Green Liberal Party), and one independent.
+The last regular election was held on 18 August 2024.

+Yvonne Waldvogel is the town chronicler (Stadtschreiberin) since 2018.